 All games will be supervised by Salt Lake County Recreation personnel.
-The program will be registered with the Amateur Athletic Union (AAU) and will be governed by USA Hockey rules.
+The program will be registered with the Ice Sports Industry (ISI) and will be governed by USA Hockey rules.
 All officials, scorekeepers, and timers will be provided through the Salt Lake County Recreation Division.
 The on-ice officials are members of the Wasatch Ice Hockey Officials Association and are contracted by Salt Lake County to officiate Youth League games.
 Coaches, Team Managers, and Assistant Coaches are on a volunteer basis.
 Parents and Guardians are encouraged to participate in the program to help with the development and supervision of the players.

 The following policies have been adopted to govern dressing room usage at all three county ice facilities:

 - Female siblings and/or friends are not permitted in boys' dressing rooms.

 - Male siblings and/or friends are not permitted in girls' dressing rooms.